 Stripey Sweater

-Posted by dampcityknits under WIP (Work in Progress), design, dyeing, knitting, recycling yarn | Tags: hand dyed yarn, knitted pullover, recycled yarn |Leave a Comment
+Posted by Emily Wessel under design, dyeing, knitting, recycling yarn, WIP (Work in Progress) | Tags: hand dyed yarn, knitted pullover, recycled yarn |Leave a Comment

 October 12, 2008